SNN

 Named DIAMANTE (Data-centrIc semAntic segMentation to mAp iNfestations in saTellite imagEs), their approach trains a U-Net-like model from a labeled remote-sensing dataset prepared using both Copernicus Sentinel-1’s SAR data and Sentinel-2’s multi-spectral optical data.

-The authors evaluated the effectiveness of their approach using a real inventory case study of non-overlapping scenes from northeastern France acquired in October 2018, which host bark beetle infestation hotspots of different sizes originating from the mass reproduction of the bark beetles that year.
+The authors evaluated the effectiveness of their approach using a real inventory case study of non-overlapping forest scenes from northeastern France acquired in October 2018, which host bark beetle infestation hotspots of different sizes originating from the mass reproduction of the bark beetles that year.

 Their results highlight the general advantages of using multisensor data over a single data source in various scenarios of bark beetle detection, including early disease detection and out-of-year temporal transfer.
 While Sentinel-1 alone is not suitable for the considered downstream mapping task, using Sentinel-2 alone yields satisfactory results.
 Additionally, their combined use significantly reduces false alarms and improves the delineation of infested areas in the resulting binary maps.